KFSN-TV: KFSN

 Triangle began its exit from broadcasting in 1971, and sold the KFRE stations to Capital Cities Communications.
 The new owners sold off the AM and FM radio stations as a condition of the purchase and kept the television station, changing its call letters to KFSN-TV on May 1 of that year (the KFRE-TV calls are now used on Fresno's CW affiliate on channel 59; that station is unrelated to the current KFSN-TV).

 On March 18, 1985, Capital Cities announced it would purchase ABC.
 Nearly six months later, on September 9, 1985, KFSN-TV traded network affiliations with KJEO and became an ABC affiliate.
 The transaction was finalized on January 3, 1986, making channel 30 an ABC owned-and-operated station.
-It marks the first time a Big Three network owns a UHF television station since NBC sold WNBC (now WVIT) in New Britain, Connecticut, to Plains Television in 1960.
+It marked the first time a Big Three network owned a UHF television station since NBC sold WNBC (now WVIT) in New Britain, Connecticut, to Plains Television in 1960 (NBC would buy the station back from the original incarnation of Viacom in 1997).
 In 1996, The Walt Disney Company acquired Capital Cities/ABC.

-KFSN-TV shut down its analog signal, over UHF channel 30, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KFSN-TV shut down its analog signal, over UHF channel 30, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 9 to UHF channel 30.

 ABC News Now was launched in 2004 on digital subchannels of ABC O&O stations and lasting until January 31, 2005, as the channel ended its experimental phase.
 The group changed its programming on secondary channels to ABC Plus, a local news and public affairs format.
 ABC teamed up with AccuWeather to launch a multicast service starting on ABC stations' third subchannel with the second station taking on the service was KFSN-TV in late 2005.
 On April 27, 2009, KFSN began carrying the Live Well Network on a second digital subchannel digital subchannel.

-The station carried a Live Well Network standard definition simulcast was carried on digital subchannel 30.3 until it was replaced with Laff on April 15, 2015.
+The station carried a Live Well Network standard definition simulcast that was carried on digital subchannel 30.3 until it was replaced with Laff on April 15, 2015.
 ABC Owned Television Stations took its Localish digital media venture promoted by KFSN and other stations then rebranded its Live Well Network as Localish on February 17, 2020.

 Programming

-As of 2022, five current syndicated programs on KFSN are shared with most of the other ABC-owned stations: Live with Kelly and Ryan (produced by network flagship WABC-TV), Tamron Hall, Rachael Ray, Jeopardy! and Wheel of Fortune.

 KFSN-TV serves as the production company for two programs seen on the Live Well Network, now called Localish, Motion and My Family Recipe Rocks.